Skip to main content

 PAST Awards

 The IEEE Nuclear and Plasma Sciences Society (NPSS) awards the Particle Accelerator Science and Technology (PAST) Award to individuals who have made exceptional contributions to the development of particle accelerator science and technology.
-For details on eligibility, nominations, submissions, and the prize committee, please visit the IEEE NPSS website.
+For details on eligibility, nominations, submissions, and the prize committee, please visit the IEEE NPSS PAST website.

 PAST Doctoral Student Award

 This award recognizes significant and innovative technical contributions to particle accelerator science and technology demonstrated in a student’s doctoral thesis.
+To learn more, please visit the IEEE NPSS PAST website.

 USPAS Prizes for Achievement in Accelerator Science and Technology